Introduction

 If you have multiple AWS accounts or environments, set up a named

-profile and configure with your key, secret, and region (us-west-2):
+profile and configure with your key, secret, and region (for example, us-west-2):

 aws configure --profile dcp